Type 212A submarine: Development

 On 21 April 2008 the Italian Navy ordered the optional second batch of submarine, in the same configuration of the original ones.
 Some upgrading should involve materials and components of commercial derivation, as well as the software package of the CMS.
 The intention is to keep the same configuration of the first series and reduce maintenance costs.

 The export-oriented Type 214 submarine succeeds the Type 209 submarine and shares certain features with the Type 212A, such as the AIP fuel cell propulsion.

-Poland announced in December 2013 they will not buy, but only lease, two U212-A's, on account of not meeting "requirements of tactical and technical equipment developed by the military, including in particular the propulsion system, missile weapons and rescue system".
+Poland announced in December 2013 they would lease, rather than buy, two U212-A's, on account of not meeting "requirements of tactical and technical equipment developed by the military, including in particular the propulsion system, missile weapons and rescue system".

 On 22 December 2015 Admiral Giuseppe De Giorgi, Commander in Chief of the Italian Navy, announced plans to build another two U212A submarines.
 In December 2022, an amended contract was signed for production of a third NFS Submarine based on the design of the previous two submarines.
-The third Submarine (NFS 3) is planned to be delivered at the end of 2030, while a contract for the fourth boat is anticipated in 2023.
+The third submarine (NFS 3) is planned to be delivered at the end of 2030, while a contract for the fourth boat was anticipated in 2023.

-In October 2016, during the celebration of the commissioning of U36, the German Navy announced the intent to procure another batch of two U212A within the next decade.
+In October 2016, during the celebration of the commissioning of U-36, the German Navy announced the intent to procure another batch of two U212As within the next decade.